Darxoon/TOKElfTool/README.md

 ## Contact
 To report bugs or give suggestions, you can open an Issue here on GitHub.
 You can also contact me privately on Discord (my tag is Darxoon#2884).

+You can also visit the Paper Mario Modding discord (https://discord.gg/Pj4u7wB) and talk about it there (in the #tok-modding channel).